Gsx1992/Travel-Snap/README.md

-# Travel-Snap
+# TravelSnap
 TravelSnap  is  a  location  based  service  that  allows  users  to  easily  publish  their  photos to  an online map, powered by Google Maps.
 When a user takes a photo, the GPS coordinates of the device are automatically obtained and attached to any photo they take, this allows users to use the  application  without  any  internet  access  and  later  upload  the  photos.
 The  image  is  then plotted on the map where the user took the image and not where it was uploaded from.
+The application runs on Android devices.

 ## Built With